 Care and Harvest

 I turned the lights on when I got up each morning and shut them off around supper time.
 I watered them every couple of days, when the top of the planting medium felt dry.
 Every week to 10 days, I watered with a weak solution of seaweed and fish emulsion (available at garden stores).

 I started thinning the plants as soon as they’d developed two or three sets of leaves, gently pulling them out by the roots, rinsing them, and tossing them into soups and cabbage salads.

 As the plants grew bigger, I harvested the outer leaves and left the rest to grow.
-Alternatively, you can clip greens from across the whole container with fingernail scissors, making sure to leave the growing tips to produce another crop.
+Alternatively, you can clip greens from throughout the whole container with fingernail scissors, making sure to leave the growing tips to produce another crop.

 By the way, producing winter salad greens under lights makes a wonderful project for children of any age.
-Great science-project possibilities, too!
+Great science project possibilities, too.